 Overview of Electromagnetic Waves

-Electromagnetic waves or radiation consist of oscillating electrical and magnetic fields, acting perpendicular to each other.
+Electromagnetic waves consist of oscillating electrical and magnetic fields, acting perpendicular to each other.
 Although it is difficult to visualize this scenario, the waveform does have similar characteristics to other types of waves.

 Questions you may have include: